oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

 ## Dates and Deadlines
 * Feb 09 – Mar 26: Organizations apply
 * Apr 16: Organizations are announced
-* _Last date for submitting your proposal to be announced soon_
+* 1st May: Last date for submitting your proposal
 * Apr 16 – May 17: Technical writer hiring
 * Apr 16: Doc development can officially begin